Fuel Cycle Facilities Licensing

 License Renewal Process

-Fuel cycle material facility licenses can be renewed for a 10-year period if certain conditions are met.
-The review of the renewal applications includes evaluation of safety and environmental impact.
+Fuel cycle material facility licenses can be renewed for up to 40 years if certain conditions are met.
+The review of the renewal applications includes evaluation of safety, safeguards, and environmental impact.

 The fees charged by the NRC to applicants for an NRC license and to holders of NRC licenses and the associated requirements are found in 10 CFR Part 170 and 10 CFR Part 171.
-See in particular 10 CFR 170.20 and 170.31 and 10 CFR 171.16 and 171.17(b) for sections directly applicable to fees for fuel cycle facility licenses.
-Also see 10 CFR 170.11 and 10 CFR 171.11 for exemptions from the fee requirements.
-For more information about fees, see our License Fees page, 10 CFR Part 170, and 10 CFR Part 171.
+Sections 170.20, 170.31, 171.16, and 171.17(b) are directly applicable to fees for fuel cycle facility licenses.

 To learn how stakeholders can participate in our licensing process, see Public Involvement in Licensing.